 Here, we see that while respondents in the ‘Medium’ (or pragmatist) trust category have generally moderate options of the trustworthiness of different actors, when asked to consider sharing particular data with those actors, they may reflect less positive responses.
 This is particularly evident in cases where they are asked to share data with private companies, where they are, in the instances of personal and health information, less likely to demonstrate willingness to share data than those who demonstrate lower overall trust.
 The generally lower lack of concern shown in the scenarios presented above is therefore somewhat surprising.

-These results, however, may indicate behaviours in line with Nissenbaum’s concept of ‘contextual integrity’, which argues that privacy is transgressed when norms of either appropriateness or norms of flow/distribution are violated.
+These results, however, may indicate behaviours in line with Nissenbaum’s concept of ‘contextual integrity’, which argues that privacy is transgressed when norms of appropriateness or norms of flow/distribution are violated.
 From the survey responses, it is evident that respondents are generally in agreement regarding the ‘bounds’ of information sharing, with most reporting that they are most willing to share personal, housing, or health information with government agencies, which may be reflective of norms of appropriateness regarding the need to provide information to receive services in return.
 Social network information, however, is least likely to be shared, perhaps reflecting a lack of nexus – i.e. a lack of clear connection between the data collected and the purpose for which it is being collected.

-In general, the findings reflected in Tables 5, 6 and 7 indicate that all respondent clusters are least concerned about scenarios where there is a clear nexus between the data to be collected through the IoT sensors and the use of that data (for example, in the case flood detection), or where a clear benefit to the consumer can be seen (for instance, in the pet sensor scenario).
+In general, the findings reflected in Tables 5, 6 and 7 indicate that all respondent clusters are least concerned about scenarios where there is a clear nexus between the data to be collected through the IoT sensors and the use of that data (for example, in the case of flood detection), or where a clear benefit to the consumer can be seen (for instance, in the pet sensor scenario).
 Those where the most concern is evidenced tend to have a less clear connection, or could be read to imply that data will be collected that may track personal behaviour either knowingly or unknowingly (as in the scenarios reflecting the child’s toy or rubbish ID, seen in Table 5).

 Preferences Regarding Information Provision

 The concerns identified above indicate that communication of the data use and handling practices that sit behind such deployments are not insignificant when considering trust.
 To further examine this, we asked participants to indicate what information they would want available to them when presented with the following scenario: “A bus stop you use frequently has been instrumented with technologies that will turn on lights when a person is present.
 It does this by periodically turning on an audio sensor to determine if a conversation is taking place and by searching for Bluetooth- or WiFi-enabled devices such as smartphones.
 If a person or device is sensed, the light will turn on until such time as they leave the vicinity.”
-Participants were asked to select information that they would want to be posted at the stop as well as what they would want to be available online, with the responses obtained shown in Table 8.
+Participants were asked to select information that they would want to be posted at the stop, as well as what they would want to be available online, with the responses obtained shown in Table 8.

 As seen here, there is a clear preference for information to be available online, with all groups indicating higher preferences for this mode of communication in general, though with less differentiation across the low trust cluster.
 Obvious differences are also seen in the amount of information desired by each of the three clusters, with the low trust cluster demonstrating the highest preferences for information availability.
 To determine if these differences were statistically significant, an analysis of variance (ANOVA) was run to test the differences in information desired between clusters.
 Those attributes that showed significant differences between clusters are shown in Table 9.